mehdikhaku/belly-button-challenge/README.md

 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

-Please view the live file here: (https://mehdikhaku.github.io/belly-button-challenge/)
+Please view the live file here: https://mehdikhaku.github.io/belly-button-challenge/

+## Instructions